Minidimi/SAM/README.md

 + Run the script `devel/setup.bash`
 + Set the environment variables for `ROS_IP` and `ROS_MASTER_URI`
 + Run `roslaunch ros_tcp_endpoint endpoint.launch` to launch the endpoint
+## Starting the Hololens
++ First, make sure the Hololens is in the same network as the ROS endpoint.
++ After the application has first been built as mentioned earlier, the application can be started from `all apps`, even if it is not connected to the development PC
 ## Remote Display of the Hololens View
 + To remotely display the view of the Hololens, enter the Hololens IP address in a browser
 + If a warning is shown, choose `advanced`, then `continue despite risk`